 Occasionally, beavers living in close proximity to people can create potential hazards and cause conflicts between wildlife and local residents.
 The damming of culverts or portions of creeks and tributaries may cause flooding in residential and agricultural areas.
 As beaver feed on tree bark, the trees can often be girdled and killed.
-When adjacent to homes or active recreational areas, these dead trees can become dangerous hazards.
+When adjacent to homes or active recreational areas, these dead trees can become hazards.

 In situations like these, beavers may need to be removed.
 This should always be accomplished through a licensed trapper or wildlife damage control agent.
 Links to lists of trappers and agents are located below.